jcurlier/expense-tracker/expense-tracker-api/README.md

 Run `npm start` or `node .` for a dev server.
 Navigate to `http://0.0.0.0:3000/explorer` to browser the REST API.

-The command will generate the mySQL tables.
+The command will generate the mySQL tables as well as some sample data.

+See [create-sample-model.js](server/boot/create-sample-model.js) for code run to create the sample data.

 ## Code scaffolding